-Sometimes referred to as "Triple Wall Pipe" chimney pipe, most factory built chimney pipes are now double wall chimney pipe with an insulation pack between the two.
+Sometimes referred to as "Triple Wall" chimney pipe, most factory built chimney pipes are now double wall chimney pipe with an insulation pack between the two.
 Some codes still require a triple wall chimney.
 The triple wall chimneys of today have an insulation pack between the inner layers and an airspace between the outer.
 In either case they are generally considered "Class A" chimneys used for high-temperature exhaust gasses from common solid fuels such as: Wood, Oil, Coal, and other high-output fuels.
-The advantages of the insulated style of today is the reduction of creosote because the inner-most layer of the pipe gets hot quickly and stays hot throughout the burn (see FAQ's for importance of insulation).
+The main advantage of using Class A insulated chimney pipe is the reduction of creosote because the inner-most layer of the pipe gets hot quickly and stays hot throughout the burn (see FAQ's for importance of insulation).
 It also creates a better draft and therefore more efficient results from the appliance, and reduces clearances to combustible materials around it.
 Some models still use a triple wall design but now use the insulation between the two innermost layers to achieve a similar result.